patrik1970/flickr_gallery_api/README.md

 # flickr_gallery_api
-This is a Flickr gallary api that I have made.
+This is a Flickr gallery api that I have made.